userspace-xdp/userspace-xdp/bench/paper.md

 (Kernel example) use xdp as ping(ICMP) server.

+Why we can Avoid checks?

 - Can work in cases the xdp program is short and the traffic pattern is already known.
 - Since there is not running in kernel, the safety verification is not need so much.

 ![xdping](xdping/ipackets.png)

+How does the performance improvement if we avoid the checks?

+- Not significant, because the checks are not the main cost of the program due to the branch prediction.